Hurricane Iniki: Aftermath

 In the months after the storm, many insurance companies left Hawaiʻi.
-To combat this, State Governor John D. Waihee III enacted the Hurricane Relief Fund in 1993 to help unprotected Hawaiʻi residents.
-The fund was never needed for another Hawaiʻi hurricane, and it was stopped in 2000 when insurance companies returned to the island.
+To combat this, Governor John D. Waiheʻe III enacted the Hurricane Relief Fund in 1993 to help unprotected Hawaiʻi residents.
+The fund was never needed for another Hawaiʻi hurricane, and it was eliminated in 2000, when insurance companies returned to the island.

-It is thought that Hurricane Iniki blew apart many chicken coops, some possibly used to house fighting chickens; this caused a dramatic increase in the numbers of feral chickens roaming Kauaʻi.
+Iniki ravaged multiple islands' native forest bird population.
+The last known Kauaʻi ʻōʻō (Moho braccatus) is believed to have been killed by Iniki and the death of this individual also marked the extinction of the entire Mohoidae family.
+It is also thought that the storm blew apart many chicken coops, some possibly used to house fighting chickens; this caused a dramatic increase in feral chickens roaming Kauaʻi.

-The name Iniki was retired due to this storm's impacts, and was replaced with Iolana in the Central North Pacific tropical storm list.

-The passages of Iwa and Iniki within a ten-year period increased public awareness of hurricanes in Hawaii.
+Due to the storm's impact, the World Meteorological Organization retired the name Iniki after the 1992 season; it will never again be used for a Central Pacific tropical cyclone.
+It was replaced in the basin's naming rotation with Iolana.

 In popular culture

-The events and survivor accounts of the hurricane were featured in an episode of The Weather Channel docuseries Storm Stories titled "Iniki Jurassic", the 6th episode of the GRB Entertainment docuseries Earth's Fury (also known as Anatomy of Disaster outside the United States) titled "Hurricane Force", the 2008 4th episode of the Discovery Channel reality television series Destroyed in Seconds, the 1996 Fox television special When Disasters Strike, and the 1999 11th episode of the reality television series World's Most Amazing Videos.
+The events and survivor accounts of the hurricane were featured in an episode of The Weather Channel docuseries Storm Stories, "Iniki Jurassic", the sixth episode of the GRB Entertainment docuseries Earth's Fury (also known as Anatomy of Disaster outside the U.S.), "Hurricane Force", the fourth episode of the 2008 Discovery Channel reality television series Destroyed in Seconds, the 1996 Fox television special When Disasters Strike, and the 11th episode of the 1999 reality television series World's Most Amazing Videos.

-The archival footage of the hurricane is shown on the 2004 film The Day After Tomorrow, in a scene that is set in New York City.